 Device memory Data Matrix used in XGBoost for training with tree_method='gpu_hist'.
 Do not use this for test/validation tasks as some information may be lost in quantisation.
 This DMatrix is primarily designed to save memory in training from device memory inputs by avoiding intermediate storage.
-Implementation does not currently consider weights in quantisation process(unlike DMatrix).
 Set max_bin to control the number of bins during quantisation.